Is Fuel system service a scam?

-Yes, most of the time fuel injector service is a scam
+Yes, most of the time fuel system service is a scam

 Yeah, that’s a pretty strong statement.
 But it’s backed up by almost every car maker.
 Just about every car maker has issued technical service bulletins warning AGAINST routine or preventative fuel injector cleaning services.
 In fact, some of the TSB’s warn of fuel system damage if the wrong type of fuel injector cleaning solution is used.